 Holly is originally from London.
-She moved down to Margate with her then wife for a fresh start.
-Unfortunately, only after a couple of weeks their relationship disintegrated.
+After moving to Margate with her wife to make a fresh start, their relationship disintegrated.
 Holly’s wife moved back to London and Holly was left alone in a strange town.
 Holly had suffered with mental health issues on and off throughout her life but this recent break up sent her spiralling downwards into depression.

-Now, after a year as Duty Manager, Holly is taking a big step and training to be a Psychological Wellbeing Practitioner (PWP).
-This means, after a year she will be qualified to help make assessments and do the one-to-one sessions she benefitted from in those earlier dark days.
-Holly left school at 16, didn’t go to college, do A-levels or go to university.
-To start the PWP training is quite an achievement.
+Now, after a year as Duty Manager, Holly is training to be a Psychological Wellbeing Practitioner (PWP).
+After a year she will be qualified to help make assessments and carry out one-to-one sessions.